I skipped my dog’s grooming appointment for three months. Here’s what happened.

 - Dental scale and polish: £300-£800 (under general anaesthetic)

-- Tooth extraction: £50-£150 per tooth, on top of dental cleaning costs
+- Tooth extraction: £50-£150 per tooth, compared to dental cleaning costs

 - Tick removal and Lyme disease testing: £60-£200

-- Flea infestation treatment: £40-£100 for initial treatment, plus ongoing prevention
+- Flea infestation treatment: £40-£100 for initial treatment, plus ongoing prevention.

 Grooming schedule by breed type